dell/csm-docs/content/docs/replication/uninstall.md

 linktitle: Uninstall
 weight: 10
 description: >
-  Dell EMC Container Storage Modules (CSM) for Replication Uninstallation
+  Dell Container Storage Modules (CSM) for Replication Uninstallation
 ---

 This section outlines the uninstallation steps for Container Storage Modules (CSM) for Replication.